Chinese enterprises seeking high-quality development

 China's research and manufacturing capacity in this area is a reflection of the transformation from "Made in China" to "Created in China".

-"High-quality development is the fundamental requirement for determining the development path, making economic policies, and conducting macroeconomic regulation at present and in the period to come," according to a statement released after China's Central Economic Work Conference that concluded Wednesday.
+"High-quality development is the fundamental requirement for determining the development path, making economic policies, and conducting macroeconomic regulation at present and in the period to come," according to a statement released after China's Central Economic Work Conference that concluded earlier this month.

 Experts say, as a major driver for global economic growth, China's emphasis on high-quality development will not only fuel its own economy, but also contribute to the healthy and sustainable development of the world economy.